Another-Axiom/GT_CustomMapExample/README.md

     - It's required to have an `AccessDoorPlaceholder` in your map, or you won't be able to export.
     - Brush back over the tips in the [Accessing Your Map section](#accessing-your-map) if needed
 - Did you read over the [Lighting section](#lighting) and follow all the steps?
+- Did you add all the scenes you want exported to the `Scenes In Build` section of the `Build Settings` window?

 If you want to use a custom skybox, import it into your Unity project as an image, set the `Texture Shape` to Cube and assign it to the `Custom Skybox` property on your `Map Descriptor`

 Now that you've gone over the checklist, it's time to export!
-Select the GameObject with your `MapDescriptor` component, and click the `Export Map` button.
+Make sure all the scenes you want have been added to the `Build settings` window then in the toolbar got to `Tools > Export Maps`

 This opens up to the `Exports` folder, but you can select any folder to export to.
 Click save, and once the export is finished you'll have a `.zip` file that's ready to upload to [Mod.io](https://mod.io/g)